SociallyIneptWeeb/AniVoiceChanger/README.md

 # AniVoiceChanger

 An "extension" for Retrieval-based Voice Conversion WebUI.
-Provides a way to record your voice, convert it using an already trained voice model, and output it in voice-chat of any application without running the webui.
+Provides a way to record your voice, convert it using a trained voice model, and output it in voice-chat of any application without running the webui.

 ## Setup

 ### Prerequisites

+#### Install Git

+Follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git on your computer.

 #### Install 7-Zip